1. CAN ART/ design COLLECTIVES APPLY?

 4. I MAKE WORK THAT INCLUDES DIGITAL ELEMENTS / utilises a digital method, CAN I APPLY?

 Yes, we are accepting work in both new and traditional media and work that combines the two.
 We aren't accepting 'pure' lens based media: Photography and Film, but we are accepting work that includes photographic elements that has been manipulated or collaged, similarly, we are accepting installation or sculptural work with film / animation elements.

-If you make process-led or performative work that is recorded by film or animation or can be considered as drawing these works are also accepted.
+If you make process-led or performative work that is recorded by film or animation these works are also accepted.

 6. I'm not a fine artist, can I still apply?

 Yes!
-In 2017, in celebration of our theme which explores both artists and makers as multi-skilled Polymaths (as Ruskin himself was) we are inviting entries from artists, makers and craftspeople.
-The prize aims to attract entries from a range of artists/ makers who employ a multi-disciplinary approach to their practice or who are inspired by a range of subjects.
+The John Ruskin Prize aims to attract entries from a range of artists/ makers who employ a multi-disciplinary approach to their practice or who are inspired by a range of subjects.